wp-plugins/event-commerce-wp-event-calendar/readme.txt

 - Easy to install and integrate into your site. because necessary post or page will be automatically created and shortcodes will be automatically copied to page.

 = FEATURES: =
+- PLUG-N-PLAY.
+Just activate it and start using.
+Post/page creation and shortcode insertion in post/page is automatic.
+And all necessary database table creation is automatic.
 - Make event Registration ticket bookings in friendly booking interface - select the date(s) and time and fill form fields.
 - Prevent of booking for already reserved event (no of ticket booking for a event which is exactly equal to total no of seat).
 - RESPONSIVE event booking and availability Calendar to fit any device
 - Add/Edit/Manage Event Booking from Admin Interface.
+- Let users submit events from the frontend.
+- Limit the number of bookings in an event.
+- Filter Events by event Category.
+- Cross Browser Support.
+- Can set event image.
+- Responsive Calendar Shortcode.
+- Sandbox integration.
 - Insert Event Ticket Booking Calendar into any Post/Page using ShortCode [evntgen_sccalendar].
 - Pretty modern administration interface.
+- Pagination of the booking listing.
+- You can fix any UI related issue by writing your custom css from admin option.
 - Supports both am/pm time.
 - Allows inserting the organizer, sponsors and venues for an event.
 - Allows defining the product name at PayPal, the currency, tax,administrator email and the PayPal language in pro version.
 - any kind of event, event registration and ticketing can be managed by this plugin.
-- Colors customization - EventCommerce WP Event Calendar plugin lets you brand the event color so it would perfectly fit your website's colors and theme.
+- Colors customization - Event-Calendar Wordpress event commerce plugin lets you brand the event color so it would perfectly fit your website's colors and theme.
 - Unlimited number of event, unlimited number of clients.
 - venue, organizer, sponsor are unlimited and fully dynamic. so you can set according to your need.
 - Multiple-currency support.
 - Show events in the daily, weekly or monthly view.
 - Easily add, edit or delete event in WP Admin.
 - automatically page created and shortcode copied to page to generate calendar and payment process related pages. so its really easy to install and configure.
+- event ticket registration from events calendar by a easily accessible popup.
 - and much more coming soon...

 = Additional Features Available with the Pro (paid) version only =